Kali Charan Nigam Institute of Technology

-The current administration is composed of Dr. Sanjeev Shukla (Dean) and Mr. Arun Kumar Nigam (Chairman).
+The current administration is composed of Dr. Pradeep Bhatnagar (Director) and Mr. Arun Kumar Nigam (Chairman).

 History

 Established in 2002, the institute was founded by the Aegis of Banda Education Center to provide engineering and management education to students in the Bundelkhand region.
 The college offers 15 courses, including Bachelor of Engineering (BE) and Diploma of Engineering along with Masters of Business Administration (MBA), and has been deemed the "Best Engineering College in Bundelkhand".
 The tuition depends on the category of admission and vary from year to year.